OpenAnnePro/site/src/installation.md

 # Anne Pro 2 Shine

+If you want the binary instead of compiling it yourself, [download it here] (https://ci.codetector.org/job/OpenAnnePro/job/AnnePro2-Shine/job/master/).
+Otherwise, follow the steps below:

-Building the shine firmware is very simailar to the QMK firmware.
+Building the shine firmware is very similar to the QMK firmware.

 0. Checkout the repository using
 ```bash